MinyeShao/CV_Markdown/index.md

 ## Summary

 - 2020 class postgraduate student of Newcastle University majoring in Data Science.
-- Project and dissertation for postgraduate on topics related to image classification.
+- Postgraduate project and dissertation topic is Image Classification related.
 - Interested in Computer Vision and Natural Language Processing, particularly in relation to XXXX
 - Currently employed, with more than one-year work experience so far after graduation.
 - Several NLP/ML-related work project experiences.